solana-foundation/developer-content/content/guides/token-extensions/transfer-fee.md

 ---
 date: Dec 06, 2023
-seoTitle: "Token Extensions: Transfer Fees (in the same token)"
+seoTitle: "Token Extensions: Transfer Fees"
 title: How to use the Transfer Fee extension
 description:
   "With any form of transaction, there's often a desire to collect or apply a